zehranurkok/React-Movies-App/README.md

 # 2. Use API Key

 Create your .env file in the root directory as indicated by the red arrow below.
-Then paste the Key that you copied into the area indicated by the red square.
+Then paste the Key you copied into the red area by typing it into the .env file as shown on the right below.

 ![UseAPI](./src/assets/envfile.png)